Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Information Gain-based Policy Optimization

 \subsection{Information Gain-based Turn-level Reward}

-\textbf{Turn-level Reward.} We view multi-turn agent–environment interaction as a process of \emph{incrementally acquiring information about the ground truth}.
+\textbf{Information Gain Reward.} We view multi-turn agent–environment interaction as a process of \emph{incrementally acquiring information about the ground truth}.
 To capture this intuition, we propose an intrinsic \emph{information gain-based reward}.
 At each turn, we evaluate the policy’s probability of generating the ground-truth answer and define the reward as the difference between consecutive states.
 We call this the \emph{information gain reward}, as it measures the \emph{marginal increase in posterior probability mass assigned to the ground truth} induced by the current turn.
+In practice, to ensure numerical stability, we quantify this gain as the increment in log probability.

 Formally, let $a=(a_1,\ldots,a_L)$ denote the ground-truth answer tokens.
-For the $t$-th turn in the $i$-th rollout, the probability of $a$ under the current policy $\pi_\theta$ is computed as
+For the $t$-th turn in the $i$-th rollout, the log probability of $a$ under the current policy $\pi_\theta$ is computed as

 where $o_{i,\leq t}$ denotes the prefix of rollout $o_i$ up to turn $t$.
 Then the immediate reward~\footnote{Due to its log-prob origin, we apply stop-gradient to the information gain–based reward.} for turn $t$ is